arb-afk/Maze-Runner/README.md

 ### What Was Achieved

-MazeRunner X successfully implements and visualizes multiple graph-based pathfinding algorithms in an interactive game environment.
+MazeRunner successfully implements and visualizes multiple graph-based pathfinding algorithms in an interactive game environment.
 The project demonstrates:

 1. **Algorithm Implementation:**
    - ✅ **Dijkstra's algorithm**: Optimal pathfinding with uniform cost exploration